ABOUT THE PROJECT

-Central Maine Power has completed acquisition of a corridor from the Canadian border into the U.S. electric grid in Maine.
-CMP owns and controls the 145-mile transmission corridor where the new transmission line will be located, as well as the land in Lewiston where the new DC/AC converter substation will be constructed, and the land in Pownal – the location of the new 345 kV substation.
+Central Maine Power carefully aquired a path from the Canadian border into the U.S. electric grid in Maine.
+CMP owns and controls the 145-mile transmission route where the new transmission line will be located, as well as the land in Lewiston where the new DC/AC converter substation will be constructed, and the land in Pownal – the location of the new 345 kV substation.

-+ How wide is the new transmission corridor that begins in Beattie Township?
++ How wide is the new transmission line that begins in Beattie Township?

-The 51 miles of new transmission corridor or right-of-way (ROW) will be 150 feet of cleared width, with an additional 150 feet that remains undeveloped.
+The 53 miles of new transmission line or right-of-way (ROW) will be 150 feet of cleared width, with an additional 150 feet that remains undeveloped.

 + What will need to be done to the existing ROW to accommodate the new HVDC transmission line?

-The corridors where the HVDC line will be co-located with existing CMP transmission lines are 300 feet to 500 feet wide with 150 feet or more currently cleared for the existing lines.
+The routes where the HVDC line will be co-located with existing CMP transmission lines are 300 feet to 500 feet wide with 150 feet or more currently cleared for the existing lines.
 On average an additional 75’ will be cleared for the new line.
-Co-locating in existing corridors minimizes new clearing requirements and provides more options for the location of construction roads and support activities.
+Co-locating in existing transmission lines minimizes new clearing requirements and provides more options for the location of construction roads and support activities.